-There is no one size fits all when it comes to getting insurance.
+There is no one size fits all when it comes to getting the protection you need.
 That is why with some planning you can ensure getting a Texas insurance quote will not be left to chance.
 You deserve the best.

 - Adequate level of coverage: Anyone in Texas would agree that a diamond collection or coin collection can be extremely valuable.
 In some cases, each could be worth more than the home where it is stored.
 Don't expect a regular homeowners or renters policy to be enough to cover such a loss.
 After getting an appraisal of the items, get an endorsement added to a policy that reflects what should be paid to the owner should a loss occur.
 Any insurance quote should reflect what is necessary to replace the valuable items.

 - Don't forget discounts: Don't be shy about asking for the discounts.
-Your quote for insurance could be a lot less if there are price breaks offered.
+Your estimate could be a lot less if there are price breaks offered.
 Having smoke detectors in a home can bring savings.
 A Texas high school student earning good grade could earn a discount on an auto policy.
 Nonsmokers also are getting lower premium rates.

 - Turned down?
-Keep looking: Insurance companies don't use the same rule book.
-When determining a quote for your insurance policy, you might be rejected.
+Keep looking: Insurers don't use the same rule book.
+When determining a quote for your policy, you might be rejected.
 But that's not the end.
 Far from it, in fact.
-Ask other companies for quotes until you find what you need for coverage.
+Ask other companies for pricing information until you find what you need for coverage.
 You might get something even better than the company that turned you down could offer.